v-exec/Elyium/README.md

 - Fix weird startup crash (drawcolor on null object).

-- Keep program from crashing when user doesn't allow location tracking (should I?).
+- Fix issue where using another application with GPS tracking crashes program.

-- Add scrolling to menu interface.
+- Add scrolling/pages to menu interface.

 - Change menu entity interface element to show it can be interacted with.

+- Add visual hint that previously encountered entity now has more encounters.

+- Add vibration feedback for UI presses and entity encounters.

 - Use timer to keep players from continuously getting narratives in the same entity by persistently interacting with it.

-- Add vibration feedback for UI presses and entity encounters.
+- Host narratives on server to avoid application updating for content updates.

 - Verify phone compatabilities.

+- Create web interface for writing content.